 The Unit Linked Insurance Plans (ULIP) has been a popular product in the past.
 However, in 2010 the IRDA came out with stringent regulations pertaining to ULIPs including ways to avoid mis-selling, extending the lock-in from 3 years to 5 years and more rigorous transparency and disclosure requirements.
 These factors have largely taken away the charm of ULIPs to a large extent.
 But there are still a large number of ULIPs that have been in existence over a longer period of time.
-But first, what exactly is the concept of ULIP and why has it been a bone of contention?
+But first, what exactly is the concept of ULIP and why has it been a bond of contention?

 Understanding the controversy surrounding ULIPs..